leroidubuffet/philosophers/notes.md

 TODO
 Update README.md
 Comment functions
+booleans

-Lessons learned
+# Lessons learned
 Your structs and functions must be clear to you.
 Very clear Build before you write, then build as you write Modularize
 Work focused.
 For long hours
-You do't need to push every commit
+You don't need to push every commit
+Own the program.
+All the decisions must be yours

+TSAN_OPTIONS=second_deadlock_stack=1 ./philo 2 310 200 200

 time buffer in monitoring
+usleep at the end of ft_sleep y get_current_time

 Do not test with more than 200 philosophers.
 Do not test with time_to_die or time_to_eat or time_to_sleep set to values lower than 60 ms.